Another Welfen Castle - Heldenburg in Salzderhelden

 Albrecht I of Braunschweig-Grubenhagen, already co-regent with his father Ernst, took over the duchy in 1361 and resided in the Heldenburg.
 His brother Friedrich got some lands near Osterode and Herzberg.

-The other major feud he seems to have started himself.
+The other major feud Albrecht seems to have started.
 For one, he likely was unhappy that his uncle had given the Eichsfeld to the archbishop of Mainz and wanted to do something about it.
 Invading the land and destroying property was the usual way to go, and while Albrecht and his vassals were at it, they destroyed some villages on the territories of the landgraves of Thuringia as well, border reiver style.
 Landgrave Friedrich III 'the Strict' was not happy about that and threatened to bring the war to Albrecht's land.
 "I will be able to keep my castles and if it was raining landgraves," Albrecht said, refering to the fact the Friedrich co-ruled with his two brothers.

 A little tidbit aside.
 Friedrich would have more troubles with another Welfen ruler a few years later, our friend Otto the Quarrelsome